enyeartc/capstone1/README.md

 I was trying to get the very narrow line between some of the Options and RSU.
 This proved very difficult
 ![image info](images/OptionOrNot.png)

-Using this model I could plot a ROC curve (Receiver operating characteristic)
+Using this the following ROC (Receiver operating characteristic) is created.
 ![image info](images/plotROC_Training.png)

 I ran multiple passes using different thresholds and I ended up using a threshold of 0.6443742.
 I was using the F1 value of my model to